 Representatives from Energy for a Secure Future and Indigenous leaders were in Ottawa calling on Canada and the rest of the G7 nations to advance collaboration on the development of liquefied natural gas (LNG) export facilities in British Columbia.

-The news conference comes ahead of the next G7 summit, this time in Hiroshima, Japan, a country that has asked Canada for its responsible and reliable natural gas a handful of times since the beginning of the year.
-Japan, like many other countries abroad, is looking for alternative fuel supply sources as they attempt to wean itself off less reliable suppliers.
+The news conference comes ahead of the next G7 summit, this time in Hiroshima, Japan, a country that has asked Canada for its reliable natural gas a handful of times since the beginning of the year.
+Japan, like many other countries abroad, is looking for alternative fuel supply sources as it attempts to wean itself off less reliable suppliers.

 These Indigenous leaders believe Canada can and should play a significant role in providing not only Japan, but the rest of the world with the energy it needs.